5 Skincare Mistakes You Might Be Making, According To Dr Harold Lancer

 "High-quality products don’t do well with low-quality products.
 I’ll give you an example: If someone who uses the The Method: Polish and The Method: Nourish, and decides to use it with an inexpensive cleanser, it ruins the chemistry benefit of the Polish and the Nourish.
 And so, for the few dollars that you saved on a cheap cleanser, the value of the entire skincare regime is reduced.
 It’s no bargain.

 It’s sort of like cooking.
 When you use cheaper ingredients for part of the salad, you ruin the whole meal.
-I've seen women who have used inexpensive makeup products, come in with a sty in their eye, or pimples on their eyelashes.
+I've seen women who have used inexpensive makeup products, come in with a sty in their eye, or pimples on their eyelids.
 These products may clog up your skin, sweat and oil glands, and might even cause your eyelashes to fall out—and it can take up to two years for eyelashes to grow back!

 There's an English expression that describes this: Penny wise, pound foolish."